ahlstromcj/seq66/README.md

 ## Recent Changes

     *   Version 0.97.1:
+        *   Fixed a bad bug in displaying Notes in the data & event panels in the pattern editor, caused by premature ... optimization.
         *   Added working tempo-track code to Edit / Preferences / MIDI Clock.
         *   Added exponential ramping of Event Panel events to the pattern LFO dialog.